ibirnam/js_closure_tutorial/closure_tutorial.md

 var spiderMan = (function() {...})();
 ~~~

 Anonymous closures also allow us to have private variables/functions in JavaScript, as there is no way to access variables or functions unless you return them, since we've restricted the scope.
+Going back to the dresser analogy, anonymous closures are like putting locks on the drawers, and you get to choose who gets keys to which drawers (or if no one gets a key but yourself).

 Now we can finally create our Spider-Man: